ThePhenomenon1/ThePhenomenon1/README.md

 https://ahatube.up.railway.app

-I have also deployed my React/DRF Django Application, on the powerful Railway cloud platform.
+I have also deployed my React/DRF Django Application.
 This is an ecommerce Boutique built with RAG, Langchain, Google Cloud, Tailwind, Tanstack Query and PostgreSql.
 Powered by AWS and A.I.
 Infrastructure, it features:-

 <br>